perborgen/IntroToReact/exercises/02_ajax/notes.md

 	https://itunes.apple.com/search?term=QUERY&country=us&entity=CATEGORY

-Simply replace QUERY with the search query from the user, and CATEGORY with the correct category the user wants to search through, e.g. movie,music,film,podcast.
+Replace QUERY with the search query from the user, and CATEGORY with the correct category the user wants to search through, e.g. movie,music,film,podcast.